oicr-gsi/xenoclassify-workflow/README.md

 ---|---|---
-`filteredResults`|File|bam file without host (most commonly mouse) reads `filteredResultsIndex`|File|index file for file without host reads `jsonReport`|File|a simple stats file with counts for differently tagged reads
+`filteredResults`|File|bam file without host (most commonly mouse) reads `filteredResultsIndex`|File|index file for file without host reads `starChimeric`|File?|Chimeric Graft junctions, provisioned for WT data only `transcriptomeBam`|File?|transcriptomeBam is a file produced for Graft WT data only `geneReadFile`|File?|.tab file with Graft gene read outs, only for WT data `jsonReport`|File|a simple stats file with counts for differently tagged reads

 ## Commands

- This section lists command(s) run by WORKFLOW workflow
+ This section lists command(s) run by Xenoclassify workflow

- * Running WORKFLOW
+ * Running Xenoclassify workflow

  Xenoclassify aligns data to host and graft genomes using imported bwaMem workflow and then classify reads depending on their alignment scores.